termicoder/configs/README.md

-# docs
+# configs

-the docs for termicoder
+Work in progress